sikuli/sikuli/docs/source/globals.rst

 			firefox.close() # close the window - stop the process

-		Below is another example that tries to close all the windows of an application by looping through them (Mac)::
+		Below is another example that highlights all the windows of an application by looping through them (Mac)::

 			# not more than 100 windows should be open ;-)